pdelfino/Projeto-livre/README.md

 Idea
 ===

-During 2013, many protests occured in Brazil.
+In 2013, many protests occured in Brazil.
 These events are known as _2013 Confederations Cup riots_, _Brazilian Sprint_ and _June Journeys_.

  ![alt text](https://upload.wikimedia.org/wikipedia/commons/4/4b/Protesto_no_Congresso_Nacional_do_Brasil%2C_17_de_junho_de_2013.jpg)